kartikq/corona/README.md

 ## Loading the case information

-Post installation peform a one time import of all information
+Post installation peform a one time import
 ```
 $ ./corona.py --reload
 ```